sonata-nfv/son-install/README.md

 # son-install

-'son-install' provides a simple way to create, manage, upgrade and destroy (CMUD) SONATA resources, like:
+'son-install' provides a simple way to Create, Manage, Upgrade and Destroy (CMUD) SONATA resources for:
-* the Service Plataform (SP) as a standalone platment
+* the Service Plataform (SP) as a standalone platform
-* the specialized Integration (CI), Qualification (QI) and Demonstration (DI) platments
+* the specialized Integration (CI), Qualification (QI) and Demonstration (DI) platform
-* the existing VNF/NS bundles - eg, vPSA
+* the existing VNF/NS bundles - eg, Personal Security Applicance (PSA)

-'son-install' is built on a set of Ansible playbooks for:
+'son-install' is built on a set of Ansible playbooks and aims to:
 * automate the deployment (and termination) of infrastructure and applications.
 * manage the SP services and applications lifecycle
 * zero downtime roll up upgrades